L-X-T/enbw-essentials/labs/06_components.md

 ## Components deep dive

 In this exercise you will first create the FlightCardComponent shown.
 Then you will create your own component with the knowledge you have built up in a bonus exercise.
+For the sake of experience we'll not use the `ng generate` command and instead create the component manually.

 ### FlightCardComponent